JamesPImes/pyTRS/guides/guides/tractlist.md

 some_tractlist = pytrs.TractList(normal_list)
 ```

-If the iterable includes an object of any other kind, it will raise a `TractListTypeError`.
+If the iterable includes an object of any other kind, it will raise a `TypeError`.
 ```
 bad_list = ['foo', tract1, tract2, plssdesc1, another_tractlist]
 some_tractlist = pytrs.TractList(bad_list)
 ```
 Raises...
 ```
-pytrs.parser.parser.TractListTypeError: Only Tract objects (or unpacked PLSSDesc / TractList objects) may be added to TractList.
+TypeError: TractList will accept only type `pytrs.Tract`.
 Iterable contained <class 'str'>.
 ```

 ### Robustly construct a `TractList` from multiple sources with `.from_multiple()`